 printed adjacent to the applicant’s name on the ballot papers for use in the election, the name so specified shall be so printed on those ballot papers.

-(2) Where —

-(a) in accordance with subsection (1), a name is printed adjacent to the name of a candidate on ballot papers for use in an election; and
+(2) If each candidate in a group applies to have the same name printed under subsection (1), the following requirements apply to the printing of the ballot papers —

-(b) a voting ticket square is printed on those ballot papers in relation to the candidate or in relation to a group in which the candidate is included,
+(a) the name must be printed on the ballot papers adjacent to the name of each candidate in that group;

-the name so printed shall also be printed adjacent to that voting ticket square.
+(b) the name must be printed on the ballot papers adjacent to the square, if any, printed above the line for that group.

 (3) An application under subsection (1) —